jdevfullstack-tutorials/what-is-github/README.md

 The very first time I encountered GitHub,
 I was prompted by these jargon terms:

-`repository` - think of it as Google Drive folder where your files resides.
+`repository` - think of it as a Google Drive folder where your files reside.
 But commonly in GitHub, there is the README file as the description of your project and the source code/s.
 There can be subfolders